BLAIR TOWNSHIP BOARD OF SUPERVISORS:

 Treasurer duties include assisting the Board of Supervisors with the preparation of the annual budget along with any related reports and updates as may be required, keeping distinct and accurate accounts of revenues received from taxes and other sources, remitting Township funds only on direction by the Board of Supervisors, preserving account books, papers, documents and other records of the office and turning them over to any successor, providing annual account statements and making them available to appropriate auditors for settlement and receiving all monies due to the Township, and depositing receivables promptly in designated depository and accounts in the name of Blair Township.

 Each year Blair Township Supervisors designate an attorney or law firm to serve as its legal counsel (Solicitor).
-The Hollidaysburg law firm of “McQuaide Blaskio, Inc.” is currently serving in this capacity.
-Through this firm, Michael P. Routch, Esquire advises Blair Township officials on legal matters pertaining to the conduct of Township business.
+The Duncansville law firm of “Fanelli Willett Law Offices” is currently serving in this capacity.
+Through this firm, Patrick J. Fanelli, Esquire advises Blair Township officials on legal matters pertaining to the conduct of Township business.

 Township residents or other parties with business before Blair Township, and who also reference a Township-related legal matter, should first contact Betty Robertson, Blair Township Secretary/Treasurer, for guidance in speaking with the Township’s Solicitor.